Stealthy20/grocery-shopping-list/README.md

 ![Project Navigation Bar](docs/navbar.png "Image of the navigation bar")

 **Introduction**
-- Home page features an introduction to notify users to welcome them and explain the purpose of the site.
+- The home page features an introduction to notify users to welcome them and explain the purpose of the site.

 ![Project Introduction](docs/intro.png "Image of the Introduction")

 **Add item page**
-- Add item page, where the user insert all the information about the item they want to add to the list.
+- Add item page, where the user inserts all the information about the item they want to add to the list.

 ![Add Item](docs/additem.png "Image of add item page")